Rob Beaton owns one of the most complete collections of vintage bodyboards in the world.

 1991 | Morey Boogie | Mach 7-SS | Double 50/50 Rails, Grooved Chines

 "The Mach 7-SS took the tried-and-true Mach 7-7 and kicked it up a notch.
 According to ads, riding this new design would reportedly leave riders 'super-stoked' (hence 'SS').
-The second generation Mach 7-SS eliminated the oversized rail grips of the earlier generation in favor for grooved ridges along the chines".
+The second generation Mach 7-SS eliminated the oversized rail grips of the earlier generation in favor of grooved ridges along the chines."